 The Keto and Paleo Diets for Mesothelioma and Cancer Patients

 Diet trends tend to come and go, but there are several reasons why the ketogenic diet and the paleo diet continue to be popular: They are easy to follow, don’t require calorie counting, and really do make weight loss easier.
 But, can these popular diets actually benefit cancer and mesothelioma patients?
-Researchers are finding out ways that these diets may help cancer patients, but at the very least eating a healthier diet overall can help reduce inflammation, reduce side effects from treatment, and improve quality of life.
+Researchers are finding out reasons that these diets may help cancer patients, but at the very least eating a healthier diet overall can help reduce side effects from treatment, reduce inflammation, and improve quality of life.

 What is the Paleo Diet?